 Stop off at the several viewpoints over Lake Tekapo, Lake Pukaki, Mt Cook, Mt Tasman, and the surrounding mountain ranges.
 Spot wild sheep and red deer on your way to a Musterers Hut which is only accessible by 4WD.
 Here, you will have some tea and snacks.
 It’s the only tour of its kind in the Tekapo area and definitely one of the must-do things to do in Lake Tekapo.

 Located at the Dark Sky Project on Motuariki Lane, this is the perfect place to sit back, relax, and enjoy the breathtaking lakeside views.
-It opens from 4 pm on Thursday and 12 pm on the weekends and has an excellent food menu serving up everything from toasties to fajitas to cheese boards.
+It opens from 3 pm to 9 pm from Thursday to Monday and has an excellent food menu serving up everything from toasties to fajitas to cheese boards.
 Make sure to get here for sunset and try to get a seat by the window as it’s the perfect vantage point to watch the sunset over the lake.

 If you head there after you you can also view the stars from the comfort of a heated building.
 In winter, this will certainly save your fingers and toes from Lake Tekapo’s cold weather.